Representations of \'etale groupoids on $L^p$-spaces: Banach representations of étale groupoids

 It follows that also source and range maps are continuous, since $s(\gamma )=\gamma ^{-1}\gamma $ and $r(\gamma )=\gamma \gamma ^{-1}$ for all $\gamma \in G$.
 It should be noted that the topology of a locally compact groupoid might not be (globally) Hausdorff.
 Examples of non-Hausdorff locally compact groupoids often arise in the applications, such as the holonomy groupoid of a foliation; see \cite[Section 2.3]{paterson_groupoids_1999}.
 Locally compact groups are the locally compact groupoids with only one object.

-\begin{definition} An \emph{étale groupoid }is a locally compact groupoid such that composition of arrows---or, equivalently, the source and range maps---are local homeomorphisms.
-This in particular implies that $G\gamma$ and $\gamma G$ are countable discrete sets. \end{definition}
+\begin{definition} An \emph{étale groupoid }is a locally compact groupoid such that composition of arrows---or, equivalently, the source and range maps---are local homeomorphisms. \end{definition}

-Étale groupoids can be regarded as the analog of countable discrete groups.
+This in particular implies that $Gx$ and $xG$ are countable discrete sets for every $x\in G^{0}$. Étale groupoids can be regarded as the analog of countable discrete groups.
 In fact, countable discrete groups are precisely the étale groupoids with only one object.

-\begin{definition} Let $G$ be an étale groupoid.
-If $U$ is an open Hausdorff subset of $G$, then $C_{c}(U)$ is the space of compactly supported continuous functions on $ U$.
+In the following we suppose that $G$ is an étale groupoid.
+If $U$ is an open Hausdorff subset of $G$, then $C_{c}(U)$ is the space of compactly supported continuous functions on $U$.
 Recall that $B(G)$ denotes the space of complex-valued Borel functions on $G$.
-We define $C_{c}(G)$ to be the linear span inside $B(G)$ of the union of all $C_{c}(U)$, where $U$ ranges over the open Hausdorff subsets of $G$.
-(Equivalently, $U$ ranges over a covering of $G$ consisting of open slices \cite[Proposition 3.10]{exel_inverse_2008}.)
-One can define the convolution product and inversion on $C_{c}(G)$ by
+We define $C_{c}(G)$ to be the linear span inside $B(G)$ of the union of the sets $C_{c}(U)$ for $U$ ranging over the open Hausdorff subsets of $G$.
+(Equivalently, $U$ ranges over a covering of $G$ consisting of open bisections \cite[Proposition 3.10] {exel_inverse_2008}.)

+\begin{remark} When $G$ is a \emph{Hausdorff} étale groupoid, then $C_{c}(G)$ as defined above coincides with the space of compactly supported continuous functions on $G$. \end{remark}